It turns out that it is possible to steal confidential data from a PC using 'cooling fan vibrations'

 https://techxplore.com/news/2020-04-cyberattack-cooling-fan-vibrations.html

-As a concrete method, Mr. Guri proposes a system called ' AiR-ViBeR ' in which the vibration of the cooling fan of the computer is controlled by malware and the vibration is analyzed by the smartphone application that reads the data of the acceleration sensor.
+As a specific method, Mr. Guri proposes a system called ' AiR-ViBeR ,' which uses malware to control the vibrations of a computer's cooling fan and analyzes the vibrations using a smartphone app that reads data from an acceleration sensor.

-An air-gapped PC that is not connected to the local network, the Internet, or Wi-Fi.
+An air-gapped PC that is not connected to a local network, the Internet, or Wi-Fi.

-It will be leaked by reading the vibration of the cooling fan with a smartphone placed on the same table.
-According to Guri, the malware stored inside the computer encodes sensitive data into the vibration of the cooling fan.
-Also, the acceleration sensor of the smartphone you are using can detect motion with a resolution of about 0.0024 m / s 2 .
+The leak was made possible by a smartphone placed on the same table that read the vibrations of the cooling fan.
+According to Guri, malware embedded in the computer encodes sensitive data into the vibrations of the cooling fan.
+The smartphone's accelerometer can detect motion with a resolution of about 0.0024 m/ s2 .